 Home remedies are wonderful to have in a time of need, especially for boosting your immune system naturally.
 But as with any home medicinal cabinet, it’s not built in a day.
-Some of our favorites are these homemade cough remedies, homemade elderberry syrup, these remedies for sinus, nasal and chest congestion, and even this mustard plaster remedy.
+Some of our favorites are these homemade cough remedies, homemade elderberry syrup, medicinal hop tea, this remedy for chest congestion, and even this mustard plaster remedy.

 As with all medicinal herbs or remedies, it’s our recommendation to use them under the close supervision of a licensed practitioner.
 We cannot give medical advice, so you won’t find dosing information in this post, rather, we’re just listing the top herbs we ourselves use and what we use them for.